LDAP Proxy Authentication¶

 To configure the MongoDB server to bind to the LDAP server using via

-the following command line options:
+the following command line options or the following configuration

 You need to create or update the